 Yes.
-You may change your vote or revoke your proxy at any time before the proxy is exercised by voting again electronically through the Internet or by telephone, by mailing a new proxy card or voting instruction form, or by attending the Annual Meeting and voting in person.
-If you are a record holder, you may also revoke your proxy by filing with the Secretary of the Company, at or before the taking of the vote at the Annual Meeting, a written notice of revocation bearing a later date than the proxy you previously submitted.
-Attendance at the Annual Meeting will not have the effect of revoking a proxy unless you are a record holder and give written notice of revocation to the Secretary of the Company before the proxy is exercised or you vote by written ballot at the Annual Meeting.
-If you hold your shares through a broker, bank, or other nominee in "street name," you will need to contact them or follow the instructions in the voting instruction form used by the firm that holds your shares to revoke your proxy.
-Only your latest dated proxy we receive at or prior to the Annual Meeting will be counted.
+You may change your vote or revoke your proxy at any time before the proxy is exercised by voting aga electronically through the Internet or by telephone, by mailing a new proxy card or voting instruction form, or attending the Annual Meeting and voting in person.
+If you are a record holder, you may also revoke your pro: filing with the Secretary of the Company, at or before the taking of the vote at the Annual Meeting, a written r of revocation bearing a later date than the proxy you previously submitted.
+Attendance at the Annual Meeting, not have the effect of revoking a proxy unless you are a record holder and give written notice of revocation te Secretary of the Company before the proxy is exercised or you vote by written ballot at the Annual Meeting, hold your shares through a broker, bank, or other nominee in "street name," you will need to contact them or the instructions in the voting instruction form used by the firm that holds your shares to revoke your proxy.
+Or your latest dated proxy we receive at or prior to the Annual Meeting wour latest dated proxy we receive at or prior to the Annual Meeting the source.